 When the federal government's 2010 Dietary Guidelines finally came out at the end of January 2011, there was more praise for their dos than their don'ts.
-Some consumer groups and nutrition experts commended the emphasis on combating obesity, controlling calorie intake, and eating fresh fruit and vegetables.
-But Walter Willett, chair of the Harvard School of Public Health's nutrition department, says the guidelines would be more effective if the message to Americans were more specific—eat less red meat, cheese, ice cream, white rice and white bread—and less abstract, specifically urging people to stay away from added sugar and solid fat
+Some consumer groups and nutrition experts commended the emphasis on combating obesity, controlling calorie intake, and eating fresh fruit and vegetables (important, if safe and hackneyed, advice).
+But Walter Willett, chair of the Harvard School of Public Health's nutrition department and a member of the Health Letter's editorial board, was among the critics who faulted the guidelines for hiding behind abstractions like "solid fat" and "added sugar" in the "don'ts" chapter on foods we should be eating less of.
+The guidelines would be more effective, he says, if the message to Americans was to eat less red meat, cheese, and ice cream, and, from the refined grain group, less white rice and white bread.

 One problem that has occurred in the past is that the guidelines, which are written by government officials, have deviated significantly from the recommendations of the scientific advisory committees charged with collecting and analyzing the evidence upon which the guidelines are supposed to be based.
-The disconnect reflects the influence of powerful agricultural and food industry interests.
+Willett and others say the disconnect reflects the influence of powerful agricultural and food industry interests.

 Eric Rimm, an associate professor of epidemiology and nutrition at the Harvard School of Public Health, was a member of the scientific advisory committee for the 2010 guidelines.
 In his opinion, the government did a "pretty good job" with the guidelines this time.
 He discussed with us a couple of key areas where the final version parted company with the recommendations of the scientific committee.